 Our BSc Electrical Engineering degree has three optional pathways: Control and Network Connected Devices, Sustainable Energy, and Production Automation.
 Each pathway is designed to introduce our students to the latest technology available to prepare them for an active and rewarding career.
 In all three pathways we include current and emerging technologies such as Electrical, Electronic and Control Technologies, Internet of Things (internet connected devices), Networking and Supervisor Control.

-IoT Electrical Engineering Courses Available:
+IoT Electrical and Mechanical Engineering Courses Available:

 - BSc (Hons) Electrical Engineering (Control and Network Connected Devices) Level 6